 Twin Cities Regional Challenge - March 13, University of St. Thomas

-The State Competition is March 29, 2017, at the Federal Reserve Bank of Minneapolis.
+The State Competition will be April 11, 2018, at the Federal Reserve Bank of Minneapolis.

 How is the Challenge Set Up?